laurenmcmaster/Data_Driven_Sustainability/README.md

 ## Introduction

 In an era where environmental awareness is becoming more prominent, along with a need for sustainable energy solutions, I explore the intricate landscape of renewable energy production.
-Leveraging structured data and SQL-based analysis, my goal is to decipher historical trends in renewable energy sources, evaluate their efficiency, and delve into regional variations in their adoption.
+Leveraging structured data and SQL-based analysis, my goal is to decipher historical trends in renewable energy sources, variations in these sources by region, and whether this has had an effect on CO2 emissions globally.
 With a commitment to mitigating the impacts of climate change, this project aspires to equip stakeholders with insights that contribute to informed decisions and foster a cleaner, more environmentally responsible future.

----

 ## Key questions